jernestmyers/shopping-cart/README.md

 1. improve responsiveness across browsers and devices.
 2. the method that underlines "about" and "shop" when users are on those respective pages is not compatible with keyboard navigation.
 3. need error handling for when the met's API call fails- a CORS error is relatively common when fetching the data.
+4. make use of the useLocation hook in react-router-dom to ensure page loads at the top each time a component mounts.